Skip to main content

 Why we should talk about money with family

 Money talks should start early.
 Parents should set expectations early on about their family’s financial reality with their children.
-This will allow them to have insightful discussions about why the family can – or can’t – afford to do the same things the other neighbourhood families can do.
+This will allow them to have insightful discussions about why the family can – or can’t – afford to do the same things that neighbours or friends can do.

 Teaching children about the value of saving and the cost of everyday items will also help prepare them to become more independent adults as they grow older.
 They will appreciate the value of a dollar and develop healthy money habits that can help them manage their finances in a mature manner when they become adults.